 Dean of the College, DR, Razi Mohammad, the chief guest of this seminar highlighted the role of CME programs and appreciated the role of PES in promoting awareness and education about diabetes and other endocrine disorders amongst the medical profession and masses.
 He emphasized that there is evidence of differences in the disease pattern in the different regions of Sindh.
 He invited PES office bearers to begin mutual research projects in collaboration with each other to make local guidelines for various common endocrine diseases in different villages of Sindh.

 On this occasion, Dr. Saeed A. Mahar, President of PES and Consultant Endocrinologist at NICVD, Karachi, highlighted the objectives and goals of the Society.
 He mentioned about research grant awarded to the trainees in Endocrinology for the attachment in overseas Endocrine institutes.
-He added that first ever, very successful and well-attended “Endocrine Review Course” was held recently at Agha Khan University, Karachi.
+He added that first-ever, very successful and well-attended “Endocrine Review Course” was held recently at Agha Khan University, Karachi.
 He highlighted the preparation of first ever in Pakistan “Type 2 Diabetes Mellitus Guidelines” by PES and the also “Regional Guidelines about the Usage of Sulfonylureas” in collaboration with SAFES.

-Coordinator of the program and Vice President of PES, Sindh Chapter, Prof. M. Zaman Shaikh, Professor of Medicine and Director of Sir Syed Institute of Diabetes and Endocrinology, Karachi, said that this CME program is the second one in the series of seminars and insha Allah many such programs both for doctors, diabetic and endocrine patients and for the general public would be organized.
-Talking on his topic “New Developments in the Management of Diabetes “, he said that new once weekly GLP-1 RAs are Inj.
-Bydureon, Lixisenatide, Albiglutide and Semaglutide (soon to come).
-Once-monthly GLP-1 RAs are also in pipe line.
+Coordinator of the program and Vice President of PES, Sindh Chapter, Prof. M. Zaman Shaikh, Professor of Medicine and Director of Sir Syed Institute of Diabetes and Endocrinology, Karachi, said that this CME program is the second one in the series of seminars and Insha Allah many such programs both for doctors, diabetic and endocrine patients and for the general public would be organized.
+Talking on his topic “New Developments in the Management of Diabetes “, he said that new once-weekly GLP-1 RAs are Inj.
+Bydureon, Lixisenatide, Albiglutide, and Semaglutide (soon to come).
+Once-monthly GLP-1 RAs are also in pipeline.
 Tab Semaglutide, first oral GLP1-RA is a new development, in phase 3 trial now.
-New DPP-4 inhibitor are Saxagliptin (now available in Pakistan), Alogliptin, and Linagliptin (excretion: 90% through gut; 10% through kidneys, therefore safe in mild to moderate renal failure).
+New DPP-4 inhibitor is Saxagliptin (now available in Pakistan), Alogliptin, and Linagliptin (excretion: 90% through the gut; 10% through kidneys, therefore safe in mild to moderate renal failure).
 Tab Omarigliptin (Once a week DPP-4 inhibitor) is in phase 3 trial (From Japan).
-There are possible novel roles and pleotropic effects of GLP-1 RA, for example, use in obesity, pre-diabetes, T1DM, fatty liver, and even in Parkinsonism.
+There are possible novel roles and pleiotropic effects of GLP-1 RA, for example, use in obesity, pre-diabetes, T1DM, fatty liver, and even in Parkinsonism.
 New SGLT-2 inhibitors (handling renal glucose) are Dapagliflozin, Canagliflozin, Empagliflozin, all yet to come in Pakistan.
-Bromocriptin (Cycloset), as quick-release formulation is already FDA-approved for T2DM.
+Bromocriptine (Cycloset), as the quick-release formulation is already FDA-approved for T2DM.
 True basal insulin Degludec is FDA and EMA approved.
 Smart insulins (with glucose sensors) once daily, even once weekly, are not far away.
 New routes of administration of insulin will be as S/L spray, oral capsule, nasal insulin and as skin patches.
-New inhaler insulin, Afrezza is recently approved by FDA and this inhaler is now marketed in USA.
+New inhaler insulin, Afrezza is recently approved by FDA and this inhaler is now marketed in the USA.
 Semi-automatic insulin pumps with CBGM are now available in Pakistan.
-However, dream of fully-automatic close-loop pump (artificial pancreas) and smart bionic pump (with insulin+ glucagon) will soon be a reality.
+However, the dream of a fully-automatic closed-loop pump (artificial pancreas) and smart bionic pump (with insulin+ glucagon) will soon be a reality.
 Inj.
-Xultophy (I Deg Lira) is combination of inj.
+Xultophy (I Deg Lira) is a combination of inj.
 Degludec (basal insulin) and inj.
-Liraglutide (a GLP-1 receptor agonist) is now available and EMA approved as single solution in one syringe.
+Liraglutide (a GLP-1 receptor agonist) is now available and EMA approved as a single solution in one syringe.

 Professor Tasneem Ahsan, ex-Director of JPMC Karachi, talking on “Poly Cystic Ovary Syndrome- A Systemic Metabolic Disorder”, said that ultra-sonographic picture PCOS doesn’t always fit into clinical scenario.
 Polycystic ovaries on ultrasonography are found only in 80% of overall PCOS patients.
 PCOS is found in 20% of cases with normal menses.
 20% of women with PCOS have no symptoms.
 She emphasized the role of insulin resistance in the etiology of PCOS.
 She stressed on the possible role of deficiency of vitamin D, calcium, magnesium, copper, zinc, chromium, selenium.
 Folic acid and some other micro-nutrients in the pathogenesis of PCOS.